leo-editor/leo-editor/leo/doc/importers.md

 **`i.get_new_dict`** returns the scanning dictionary for a particular combination of context and language.
 Some importers can use `i.get_new_dict` as it is because this method understands the format of strings and uses the language's comment delimiters.

-Importers for langauges that have more complex syntax override `i.get_new_dict`.
+Importers for languages that have more complex syntax override `i.get_new_dict`.
 The PHP importer even overrides (hacks) `i.scan_dict` so that it can handle heredoc strings.

 **`i.get_dict`** caches scanning dicts.
 It returns a cached table if available, calling `i.new_dict` only if the dictionary for a language/context pair is not already in the cache.
 Subclasses should never need to override `i.get_dict`.

 **Summary**

-- `i.gen_lines` is the first stage of the pipline.
+- `i.gen_lines` is the first stage of the pipeline.
 Most importers override it.
 A few use `i.gen_lines` as it is.

 - Scanning dictionaries (`x.get_new_dict`) define the syntax of a language.
 Only importers that have strings, comments, etc. use (or override) `i.scan_line` or `i.get_new_dict`.
 In an emergency, importers can even override `i.scan_dict`.